palkx/miknikif.github.io/content/create-blog.md

 ---
-title: The way to show all posts.
+title: The way to show all posts
 date: 2020-03-18
 ---
 ## The way I thought to show the posts